 On March 11, 2020, the World Health Organization characterized the outbreak of COVID-19 as a global pandemic and recommended containment and mitigation measures.
 Since then, extraordinary actions have been taken by international, federal, state, and local public health and governmental authorities to contain and combat the outbreak and spread of COVID-19 in regions throughout the world, including the United Kingdom and California, where most of our operations are conducted.
 These actions include travel bans, quarantines, "stay-at-home" orders and similar mandates for many individuals to substantially restrict daily activities and for many businesses to curtail or cease normal operations.
 We have been carefully monitoring the COVID-19 pandemic as it continues to progress and its potential impact on our business.
 As a result of COVID-19, we have taken precautionary measures in order to minimize the risk of the virus to our employees.
-In addition, the majority of our workforce now works remotely.
+In addition, a significant portion of our workforce now works remotely.
 To date, we have been able to continue our key business activities and advance our clinical programs.
 However, in the future, it is possible that it will become more difficult to enroll participants in our clinical trials, which could delay our clinical development timelines.
-While the broader implications of the COVID-19 pandemic on our results of operations and overall financial performance remain uncertain, including any implications from the spread of the new Delta variant of COVID-19, the COVID-19 pandemic has, to date, not had a material adverse impact on our results of operations or our ability to raise funds to sustain operations.
+While the broader implications of the COVID-19 pandemic on our results of operations and overall financial performance remain uncertain, including any implications from the spread of the Delta and Omicron variants and new BA.2 subvariant of COVID-19, the COVID-19 pandemic has, to date, not had a material adverse impact on our results of operations or our ability to raise funds to sustain operations.
 The economic effects of the pandemic and resulting societal changes are currently not predictable, and the future financial impacts could vary from those foreseen.

-See "Risk Factors" for a further discussion of the potential adverse impact of COVID-19 on our business.
+$See \ ''Risk\ Factors" \ for a \ further\ discussion\ of\ the\ potential\ adverse\ impact\ of\ COVID-19\ on\ our\ business.$